How soon after booking will I receive my travel documentation?

 Supplying passport details for flights to the USA

-The US Transport Security Administration (TSA) requires that airlines provide certain passenger data, by electronic means, to TSA by 72 hours prior to departure.
+The US Transport Security Administration (TSA) requires that airlines provide certain passenger data, by electronic means, to TSA 72 hours prior to departure.
 This is known as US Secure Flight.
-The information required is Full name (as in passport), Gender, Date of Birth and Redress* number (if held).
+The information required is your full name (as in passport), gender, date of birth and redress* number (if held).
 We will provide all this information to the airline.

 *A redress number is a unique number for a regular traveller who has applied for redress under the US TRIP programme.
 This would apply where the traveller is regularly selected for additional screening when matched against the US watch list.